clearskies/ioq3-for-UrbanTerror-4/README.md

 Clearskies' ioquake3 for Urban Terror
 =====================================
-### Version 4.2.022 ###
+### Version 4.2.023 ###

-This is the official ioquake3 for Urban Terror with my various client and server additions.
+**********
+#Important, please read!
+This is *not* the official ioquake3 Urban Terror client.
+This is my own personal client, and nothing in it is at all representative of the direction Frozen Sand wishes to take with Urban Terror.
+This client is not endorsed by Frozen Sand in any way, and any use is at your own discretion.
+By using it you understand that whatever happens is your responsibility.
 **********

 Client